raspberrypilearning/generic-api-registering-twitter/en/step_1.md

 	![Authentication2](images/auth2.png)

-- All these keys, tokens and secrets need to be kept secure.
+- All these keys, tokens, and secrets need to be kept secure.
 If you accidentally share them with someone, then you can regenerate them to get new random strings of characters.

 ### Copy your credentials